What's Ridgeline all about?

 - Academic excellence.
 Starting with hands-on tools, students move through classroom materials at their own pace in a carefully prepared Montessori environment.
 Curiosity fuels their work; teachers remain in the background to guide and inspire.

 "School is incredibly fun.
 You also get a sense of freedom." —Devin, age 9

 "I like that I don't have to sit at a desk all day.
 I can choose the materials I want to use.
 And I get to learn about atoms, biomes, and all kinds of science." —Joel, age 7

 "Our teachers here are really awesome.
 We learn how to be good people from them." —Jacob, age 13

 "Ridgeline is a place where you can learn at your own pace in a way that suits you best.
 Some people learn by writing it down, and some people learn by memorizing or singing." —Celeste, age 12

-Read more here about our need for a permanent home.
+Read more here about our search for a permanent site.